10 Ways to Use Music Every Day with your Child

 Early childhood is a critical time for learning and growth.
 Parents can help their children develop by using music with them at home.
-Here are some ideas to get you started!
+Here are some ideas!

 One of the most important parts of my job is giving parents practical ideas on how to use music in the home to help their children progress in early childhood.
 While my advice for parents is always related to my client’s goals in the therapy session, I do have ideas on general things that parents can do in the home to play with their kids and teach them through music in early childhood.
 These ideas are helpful with all children–those with disabilities and those without!
 Here are just a few ideas for you to try: